-How metabolism and brain activity are linkedJanuary 16th, 2014 in Neuroscience /
+How metabolism and brain activity are linkedJanuary 16, 2014 in Medicine & Health / Neuroscience

 A new study by scientists at McGill University and the University of Zurich shows a direct link between metabolism in brain cells and their ability to signal information.
 The research may explain why the seizures of many epilepsy patients can be controlled by a specially formulated diet.